Kimberley Dawson

 By Karla Illingworth April 29, 2025

-Chandler Macleod is a finalist in the 2025 RCSA Industry Awards for Excellence in Safety & Wellbeing, celebrating 65 years of safety leadership, innovation, and a culture of shared responsibility across Australia and New Zealand.
+Chandler Macleod is the winner of the 2025 RCSA Industry Award for Excellence in Safety and Wellbeing Culture, celebrating 65 years of safety leadership, innovation, and a culture of shared responsibility across Australia and New Zealand.

 Mining engineers and workers in safety gear discuss a project with heavy machinery operating in the background.